Aaryanmukherjee/nyteLock/README.md

 # Note

-This project was part of the internship interview process for Nytelock Digital, a professional logo design company based in singapore.
+This project was part of the internship interview process for Nytelock Digital, a professional logo design company based in Singapore.
 My task was to recreate a portion of their website.
 Although the internship position was cancelled all-together, I have kept this repo public to demonstrate my aptitude in React.js :)

 # Getting Started with Create React App